The Sarabande Writing Residency at Bernheim

 The Sarabande Writing Residency offers an annual retreat, two to six weeks in length, to a poet, fiction writer, or essayist at Bernheim Arboretum and Research Forest, an idyllic 14,000-acre nature preserve near Louisville, Kentucky.
 Residents receive a $500 travel stipend and lodging in a private, fully equipped cottage on the Bernheim grounds.
 Residents offer two to three public readings or discussions during their tenure and may devote the rest of their time to writing in Bernheim's extensive forest, gardens, and arboretum.

-We're pleased to announce D. A. Powell as our 2015 Writer in Residence.
+We're pleased to announce Danica Novgorodoff as our 2016 Writer in Residence.

 Our thanks to all our residency applicants.